berkeley-stat153/berkeley-stat153.github.io/README.md

 ## Overview

 An introduction to time series analysis in the time domain and spectral domain.
 Topics will include: estimation of trends and seasonal effects, autoregressive moving average models, forecasting, indicators, harmonic analysis, spectra.
+This course uses either R or Python as its primary computing language, as determined by the instructor.

 ## Logistics